LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-721.md

   - In Remix, rightlick on the contract you wish to verify and select `Flatten`.
   This will create a new file `MyNFT_flattened.sol`.
   - Now, switch to your [newly deployed contract](https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446) on https://sepolia-blockscout.lisk.com/
-  - Go to the contract tab and click on the blue `Verify and Publish` button
+  - Go to the contract tab and click on the blue `Verify and Publish` button.
     - (Optional) Set a license for your contract.
-    - Choose `Solidity (Single file)` as verification method.
+    - Choose `Solidity (Single file)` as the verification method.
     - Choose the fitting compiler version for your contract.
     - Disable code optimization.
     - Copy the flattened source code from Remix and paste it into the `Enter the Solidity Contract Code` field.
   - Check that all info is correct and click the `Verify and Publish` button, to verify your contract.

-  Once verified, the code tab will include the ✅ icon and source code will be viewable.
+  Once verified, the code tab will include the ✅ icon, and the source code will be viewable.